aji3/xlscript/README.md

 }
 ```
 So, first of all, it is an introduction to **xlbean**, which **defines the cells to be read in Excel itself -> It can be defined quickly and it is strong against the change of the format of the table itself!**.
-In this way, it is possible to easily call data on Excel from a Java program, so **you can use structured data existing in Excel very quickly**.
+In this way, it is possible to use data on Excel from Java program very easily, so **you can use structured data existing in Excel very quickly**.

 ## Basic-2.
 Using Groovy